 Oral Cancer Risk Factors

 Anything that increases your chance of getting oral cancer is a risk factor.
-The main risk factors for oral cancer are:
+The main risk factors and oral cancer causes are:

 Tobacco use: Most people with oral cancer use tobacco in some form.
 The risk increases with the length of the habit and the amount of tobacco used.
 Specifically, pipe smoking increases the risk for cancer of the lip and the soft palate.
 People who use chewing tobacco or snuff are more likely to develop cancer of the gums, cheek and lips.
 Living with a smoker or working in a smoking environment can cause secondhand or passive smoking, which also may increase risk.